 Service & Bill Management Application is a service management application offered to groups on campus to manage a variety of tasks including Lync and Centrex accounts for their customers.

 Shibboleth provides secure login authentication to many web-based applications for customers on and off the University campus.

-The Endpoint Services Group working with Technology Services Security group is providing a pilot of Sophos for MacOS.
+a pilot of Sophos for MacOS.
 Sophos Endpoint software blocks malware and infections by identifying and preventing the handful of techniques and behaviors used in almost every exploit.

 Log Management archives log data, allows for search, correlation and alerting, and protects against data loss due to system failure or compromise.